gromacs/gromacs/docs/user-guide/run-time-errors.rst

 * reduce the scope of the number of atoms selected for analysis.
 * reduce the length of trajectory file being processed.
-* in some cases confusion between Ångström and nm may lead to users wanting to generate a :ref:`pdb2gmx <gmx pdb2gmx>` water box that is |10to3| times larger than what they think it is (e.g. :ref:`gmx solvate`).
+* in some cases confusion between Ångström and nm may lead to users generating a :ref:`pdb2gmx <gmx pdb2gmx>` water box that is |10to3| times larger than what they think it is (e.g. :ref:`gmx solvate`).
 * use a computer with more memory.
 * install more memory in the computer.

 .. |10to3| replace:: 10\ :sup:`3`

 The user should bear in mind that the cost in time and/or memory for various activities will scale with the number of atoms/groups/residues *N* or the simulation length *T* as order N, NlogN, or |Nsquared| (or maybe worse!) and the same for *T*, depending on the type of activity.
 If it takes a long time, have a think about what you are doing, and the underlying algorithm (see the `Reference manual`_, man page, or use the -h flag for the utility), and see if there's something sensible you can do that has better scaling properties.

 .. _Reference manual: `gmx-manual-parent-dir`_
 .. |Nsquared| replace:: N\ :sup:`2`

 .. _pdb2gmx-errors: